-Pt's information can be transfer to different system once design of QR code is fixed cf) Network model should start utilizing at once
+Pt's information can be transfer to different system once design of QR code is fixed

 Since there are several data systems are already introduced, interoperability is important.
 For instance, NGO use their own system for patient management, QR code can connect different system each other, unless they use the same structure QR code.